And how we try to escape the wounds from childhood.

-So, how can this make us turn to substance abuse or addiction?
+So, how can this POTENTIALLY HAVE us turn to substance abuse or addiction?

-If a child has caregivers that are abusive, alcoholic, emotionally unavailable or neglectful the underlying messages that are given to the child are that they are unlovable or unworthy of love and attention.
+If a child has caregivers that are abusive, or are alcoholics, who are emotionally unavailable or neglectful then the underlying messages that are given to the child are that they are unlovable or unworthy of love and attention.
 The child may believe that everything is their fault; if they were lovable then these things wouldn’t be happening.
 Their self confidence and self esteem will be low.
 They will have a distorted self concept.

-The child will learn to self soothe and will withdraw.
+The child will learn to self soothe in whatever way they can and they will withdraw.
 In adulthood, they may seek other ways to self regulate their emotions.
-This may be a numbing through drugs or alcohol; in effect this in itself is a form of withdrawal; from their own emotions, from society, from body awareness.
-They may binge eat or become addicted to shopping; anything to escape the constant gnawing emotional pain left by lack of insecure parenting.
+This may be a numbing through drugs or alcohol; in effect this in itself is a form of withdrawal; from their own emotions, from society, from relationships and from body awareness.
+They may binge eat or become addicted to shopping, anything to escape the constant gnawing emotional pain left by lack of insecure parenting.